Limitations imposed by complementarity: Higher dimensions

-As explained in the main text, in order to violate the PC it is necessary that the operator $\rho$ representing the preparation has at least one eigenvalue bigger than $1$.
+\paragraph{Distinguishability in higher dimensions.} As explained previously, in order to violate the PC it is necessary that the operator $\rho$ representing the preparation has at least one eigenvalue bigger than $1$.
 Thus, an arbitrary preparation violating the PC in spectral decomposition reads

 where the $\{\psi_n\}$ ($\{\lambda_n\}$) are the eigenvectors (eigenvalues) of $\tilde{\rho}$, $\epsilon$ is a positive real number and $\epsilon +\sum_{k=1}^{d-1}\lambda_k=0$, implying $Tr\rho=1$.
 Define an arbitrary pure state $|\nu_k\rangle=\sum_n\alpha^{(k)}_n|\psi_n\rangle$, with $\sum_n|\alpha^{(k)}_n|^2=1$.
 Then we have